OMG It’s August!! How did that happen? You know what THAT means? At least for ME and countless of other school SLPs – that means…

 Go through each student’s file and read, read, read.
 Use the information you find to…

 B) …start planning the first week of therapy’s activities!
 The kids are anxiously awaiting their first week of therapy (especially if they already know and love you).
 Don’t keep them waiting.
-For me that first week will include getting to know each other and will be chock full of activities from my Back to School Fun Pack and taking some baseline data along with reinforcement from my School Time Quick Drill.
+For me that first week will include getting to know each other and will be chock full of activities from my Back to School Fun Pack and taking some baseline data along with reinforcement using open ended reinforcement activities.

 7) TALK TO YOURSELF